-- (6) For Long Term Transmission Customers availing power supply from inter-State generating stations, the charges attributable to such generation for long term supply shall be calculated directly at drawal nodes as per methodology given in the Annexure-I. Such mechanism shall be effective only after commercial operation of the generator.
-Till then it shall be the responsibility of the generator to pay transmission charges." - 102.
-In the instant case, as the solar generation of 400 MW out of total capacity of 700 MW under the solar park achieved COD on different dates and another 300 MW is yet to be commissioned, the issue that arises for our consideration in this petition is what proportion of transmission charges will be included in the common pool and what proportion of transmission charges is to be paid by the solar power park developer (GPCL).
-The subject asset was put into commercial operation on 5.9.2020.
-However, no generation was commissioned as on 5.9.2020.
+(6) For Long Term Transmission Customers availing power supply from inter-State generating stations, the charges attributable to such generation for long term supply shall be calculated directly at drawal nodes as per methodology given in the Annexure-I. Such mechanism shall be effective only after commercial operation of the generator.
+Till then it shall be the responsibility of the generator to pay transmission charges."

+90. In the instant case, as the solar generation of 400 MW out of total capacity of 700 MW under the solar park achieved COD on different dates and another 300

+MW is yet to be commissioned, the issue for our consideration is what proportion of transmission charges will be included in the common pool and what proportion of transmission charges is to be paid by the solar power park developer (GPCL).
+The transmission asset was put into commercial operation on 5.9.2020.
+However, no generation was commissioned on 5.9.2020.
 Generation of 350 MW was commissioned on 10.8.2021.
 Accordingly, the Solar Park developer i.e. GPCL will pay the transmission charges for 700 MW for the period from 5.9.2020 to 9.8.2021.
-Further, the Solar Park developer,

-GPCL, is liable to pay the transmission charges as per the details given below in terms of the principle given in the paragraphs 100 and 101 as extracted above and as provided under Regulation 8(5) and Regulation 8(6) of the 2010 Sharing Regulations.
+On the similar line, the Solar Park developer GPCL is liable to pay the transmission charges as per the details given below in terms of the principle discussed in the preceding paragraphs and as provided under Regulation 8(5) and Regulation 8(6) of the 2010 Sharing Regulations:

-COD of Solar generation COD of solar Liability of transmission charges

-transmission asset capacity (MW) commissioned generation capacity

-asset Nil сарасну From 5.9.2020 to 9.8.2021:

-INII Transmission charges of subject asset

-5.9.2020 for 700 MW shall be borne by GCPL

-3.3.2020 350 10.8.2021 From 10.8.2021 to 12.8.2021:

-000 10.0.2021 Transmission charges of subject asset

-proportionate to 350 MW shall be

-included in the common pool while for

-the balance 350 MW shall be borne by

-GPCL.

-50 13.8.2021 From 13.8.2021 to one day prior to

-COD of balance capacity:

-Transmission charges of subject asset

-proportionate to 400 MW shall be

-included in the common pool while for

-the balance 300 MW shall be borne by

-GPCL till one day prior to COD of the

-000 Valuaba balance capacity of 300 MW.

-300 Yet to be On COD of the balance capacity of 300

-commissioned MW, Transmission charges for 700 MW

-shall be included in common pool.
+COD of transmission asset Solar generation capacity (MW) commissioned COD of solar generation capacity Liability of transmission charges 5.9.2020 Nil From 5.9.2020 to 9.8.2021: Transmission charges of subject asset for 700 MW shall be borne by GCPL 350 10.8.2021 From 10.8.2021 to 12.8.2021: Transmission charges of subject asset proportionate to 350 MW shall be included in the common pool while for balance 350 MW shall be borne by GPCL.
+50 13.8.2021 From 13.8.2021 to one day prior to 300 Yet to be commissioned COD of balance capacity: Transmission charges of subject asset proportionate to 400 MW shall be included in the common pool while for balance 300 MW shall be borne by GPCL.

-103. With effect from 1.11.2020, sharing of transmission charges is governed by the Central Electricity Regulatory Commission (Sharing of Transmission Charges and Losses) Regulations, 2020 (in short "the 2020 Sharing Regulations").
-Accordingly, the liabilities of DICs for arrears of the transmission charges determined through this order shall be computed DIC-wise in accordance with the provisions of respective sharing Regulations and shall be recovered from the concerned DICs through Bill 2 under Regulation 15(2)(b) of the 2020 Sharing Regulations.
-Billing, collection, and disbursement of transmission charges for subsequent period shall be recovered in terms of the provisions of the 2020 Sharing Regulations as provided in Regulation 57 of the 2019 Tariff Regulations.
+91. With effect from 1.7.2011, sharing of transmission charges for inter-State transmission systems was governed by the 2010 Sharing Regulations and with effect from 1.11.2020 (after repeal of the 2010 Sharing Regulations), sharing of transmission charges is governed by the 2020 Sharing Regulations.
+The Billing, collection and disbursement of the transmission charges shall be recovered in terms of provisions of the 2010 Sharing Regulations and 2020 Sharing Regulations as provided in Regulation 57 of the 2019 Tariff Regulations.

-104. To summarise:

-a) The Annual Fixed Charges allowed for the transmission asset for the 2019-24 tariff period in the instant order are as follows:
+- 92. To summarise: - a) The Annual Fixed Charges (AFC) allowed in respect of the transmission asset for 2019-24 tariff period in the instant order are as follows: